 You know we are in an economic expansion, right?
-Yes, despite the recent drawdown in equity prices, we are in an economic expansion…and remember, a slowdown is not the same as a recession.
+Yes, despite the recent drawdown in equity prices and recession fears we hear about in the news, we are in an economic expansion…and remember, a slowdown is not the same as a recession.

 How much further can the U.S. expansion go?
 Frankly, no one knows.
 It could extend beyond the consensus of 2020.